Iltotore/UCP/README.md

 # UniversalCommandParser
 A flexible command system written in Scala.

-**Warning: The project is being reworked and the published artifacts correspond to the old version.
-You actually need to clone and compile the lib yourself to access new version.**

 # Description
 UCP is a Scala library allowing users to easily register and parse custom commands with custom syntax.